Bhavikom/Android-OOP-Interview-Questions-Answer/README.md

     5.Constructor and a method they both run a block of code but the difference is in calling them.

     6.We can call method directly using their name.

+ **9. How to prevent a class to be extended ?**

+	simply use keyword final in definition of class or methods. for example: